Chapter 2

 4. Effective Temperature

-The notes now move from an isotropic radiation field in the interior to the free-streaming surface of a star or emitting object.
+We now move from an isotropic radiation field in the interior to the free-streaming surface of a star or emitting object.
 That is where effective temperature is defined.

 4.1 Why the Surface is Different